SiddarthChinnusamy/Logistic-Regression---Probability-scores-for-lead-conversion/README.md

 # Objective
 The objective of the exercise is to build a binary classification model that assigns a probabiltiy of conversion of a lead to subscribe to a digital learning management product.
+The data is not shared in the repository for confidentiality

 # Packages Required
-  1.ROCR
-  2.pROC
-  3.WVPlots
-  4.vtreat
-  5.ggplot2
+The following packages
+  1. ROCR
+  2. pROC
+  3. WVPlots
+  4. vtreat
+  5. ggplot2

 # Flow
 ## Data understanding